Harry123001/SeI/Projects/Keyboard/README.md

 When the key is released (keyup), remove the class.
 You may have to add another even listener to the input field for this.

-## Bonus

-Clear the input field on keyup so that no letters accumulate in it.

-## Double Bonus

-Add an event listener to each letter with the type `mouseover`, that sets the class for that div to `active`.

-You should not have to add each event listener separately!
-Can you loop through all the letters?